Data-river

 2. Dynamic Controls and Interfaces The controls (such as input fields) inside a node are generated dynamically based on the controls property in the node's data.
 This makes it easy to customize how users interact with the blocks without altering the underlying node structure.

-3. React Flow Integration The editor leverages React Flow for managing the flowchart rendering, user interactions (dragging, connecting), and event handling.
+3. React Flow Integration The editor leverages for managing the flowchart rendering, user interactions (dragging, connecting), and event handling.
 React Flow simplifies the management of nodes and edges, allowing contributors to focus on the functionality of the workflow itself.

 Important Files